Updated on October 31, 2024

 After surgery, you’ll use eye medication to treat inflammation and prevent flap infections.

-To help with dryness, your doctor will prescribe painkillers, artificial tears, and other lubricating eye drops.
+Your doctor will prescribe painkillers, artificial tears, and other lubricating eye drops to help with dryness.
 You must use these medications as prescribed.

 If you’re required to take the medication multiple times every day or every hour, do not skip a dose.
 Failure to administer them as indicated may result in significant harm or a prolonged recovery time.